tonethar/IGM-330-Fall-2018/weekly/week-01A-notes.md

     - *event-driven* - program flow is driven by user and system events
     - *object-based* - an object literal, many built-in objects to use, and both prototypical and classical inheritance when the developer creates their own objects
     - *duck typed* - an object's suitability to be used for particular purpose is determined by the presence of certain methods and properties, rather than the type of the object itself
-- II.
-Setting up the development environment - easy!
+- 2. Setting up the development environment - easy!
   - A text editor
   - Chrome
   - create a web page, then run JavaScript in the console or type code into the &lt;script> tag
   - the console is an interactive **REPL** - "Read, Evaluate, Print, Loop"
     - shift-enter for multi-line code
     - up arrow to repeat last typed line
-- III.
-JavaScript Review & Demo
+- 3. JavaScript Review & Demo
   - declaring variables with var, let, and const
   - operators
   - common types